Reed-CompBio/spras/docs/prms/allpairs.rst

 -------------

 All Pairs Shortest Paths uses ``sources``, ``targets``, and edge weights.
-All Pairs Shortest Paths also considers graph directionality.
+All Pairs Shortest Paths also can incorporate graph directionality: it accepts directed, undirected, and mixed graphs.
+However, All Pairs Shortest Paths always returns an undirected subnetwork.

 Implementation Details
 ----------------------